DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Each EBS volume is automatically replicated within its Availability Zone to protect from both component failure and disaster recovery (similar to Standard S3).
 - There are five different types of EBS Storage:
   - General Purpose (SSD)
-  - Provisioned IOPS (SSD, built for speed)
+  - Provisioned IOPS (SSD, built for speed): Provisioned IOPS (piops) volumes are the only EBS volume type that allows the user to provision static performance for consistent IOPS.
-  - Throughput Optimized Hard Disk Drive (magnetic, built for larger data loads)
+  - Throughput Optimized Hard Disk Drive (magnetic, built for larger data loads).
   - Cold Hard Disk Drive (magnetic, built for less frequently accessed workloads)
   - Magnetic
 - EBS Volumes offer 99.999% SLA.
 Throughput Optimized (st1) and Cold (sc1) are the cheapest because they are HDD, not SSD.
+Throughput-optimized HDD volumes are a good choice for applications that frequently perform large data copies to disk.
+ST1 volumes are also less expensive than any SSD solution.
+(PPT).
 - Wherever your EC2 instance is, your volume for it is going to be in the same availability zone,
 - An EBS volume can only be attached to one EC2 instance at a time.
 - An EBS volume can be detached from a running instance, but it takes time - AND - don't forget the OS functions!
 (Added 9/29/2020)